thalescastro98/bank-simulator/README.md

 - POSTGRES_USER: name of postgres user.
 Ex: postgres.

 - APP_PORT: port on which the server is listening.
 Ex: 8080.

+## How start the local server

+There are two ways to start the server properly.
+For both, you will need a `.env` file as described above.

+The first method to start the server needs a `.env` file like `.env.example`.
+Once that's done, run the command `npm run docker-postgres` to start a local instance of PostgreSQL.
+If you like, run the command `npm run test` to run the tests.
+To start the server, just run the command `npm run dev` or run the commands `npm run build` and `npm run start`, in that order.

+The second method to start the server needs a `.env` file similar to `.env.example`, just changing `POSTGRES_HOST` to `db` (`POSTGRES_HOST=db`).
+Once that's done, just run the command `docker-compose up`, which will create and start the necessary containers.
+To stop and remove running containers, run the command `docker-compose down`.

 ## Endpoints